 Herbert R. O'Conor State Office Building, 201 West Preston St., Baltimore, Maryland, November 2003.
 Photo by Diane F. Evartt.

-Prevention & Health Promotion Administration, Dept. of Health & Mental Hygiene
+Prevention & Health Promotion Administration, Maryland Department of Health

 Herbert R. O'Conor State Office Building, 201 West Preston St., Baltimore, MD 21201 - 2399